Wednesday, January 20, 2010

 The coffin never opened.

-She and the coffin were moved again.
+She and her coffin were moved.

 Now there would be nothing else.